Kalagbor/README-md-/README.md

 # README-md-
 #DevOps take-home test

-# Complete Manifest in single K8s yaml we defined Deployment & Service for SpringApp & PVC, (with default  StorageClass), HPA, ReplicaSet & Service For Mongo db.
+# Complete Manifest in single K8s yaml.
+I defined Deployment & Service for SpringApp & PVC, (with default  StorageClass), HPA, ReplicaSet & Service For Mongo db.
 # In this manifest file container1 is the springapp that returns users from mongo database
-# Deploment manifest file for container1
+# DeploYment manifest file for container1

 ---
 apiVersion: v1